-The Process CIR report for Range field
+The Process CIR report for Range field when one indicates the CIR is further processed to generated the range result of the sensing target, or when zero the range result is not generated.

-The Process CIR report for Velocity field
+The Process CIR report for Velocity field when one indicates the CIR is further processed to generated the velocity result of the sensing target, or when zero the velocity result is not generated.

-The Process CIR report for AoA field
+The Process CIR report for AoA field when one indicates the CIR is further processed to generated the AoA result of the sensing target, or when zero the AoA result is not generated.

-The Bitmap Offset field
+The Bitmap Offset field specifies the gap between of the first CIR tap within the window and the reference tap.

-The Bitmap Gap (present if bitmap mode=0) field
+The Bitmap Gap (present if bitmap mode=0) field specifies the gap between the two sub-windows of the predefined bitmap.

-The Compression field when set to one indicates that the CIR report ??? is compressed using the method described in x.x.x.x, and when zero that the CIR report ??? is not compressed.
+The Compression field when set to one indicates that the CIR report is compressed based on DEFLATE method, and when zero that the CIR report is not compressed.

-The Bitmap field is (present if bitmap mode=1) field …
+The Bitmap field (present if bitmap mode=1) indicates the CIR taps within the window will be reported or not by setting the corresponding bit in the Bitmap field to be one or zero.

 The Frequency stitching Parameters field is formatted as per Figure 85.